dannymulligan/Corner2Speech/README.txt

 To run the software
     You must have Python installed...
         Go to the Microsoft Store
-        Find "Python 3.11" (or similar) and install it Download a ZIP file from GitHub...
+        Find "Python 3.11" (or a newer version) and install it Download a ZIP file from GitHub...
         Click on the Green "Code" button
         Click on "Download ZIP"